How to Meditate Without Crossing Your Legs

 How to Meditate Without Crossing Your Legs: 5 Steps

-To meditate without crossing your legs, choose any posture that lets you feel steady, supported, and awake enough to pay attention.
-Then use a simple anchor and return to it each time the mind wanders.
+To meditate without crossing your legs, choose a position that feels steady, supported, and wakeful enough for attention.
+Then use one simple anchor.
+When attention wanders—perhaps to the library book spine you meant to look for later—recognize the shift and return to the anchor.

 Before You Start: Choose a Safe Non-Cross-Legged Posture